ipspace/sloveniahiking/content/order/_index.en.md

 ---
+title: Genera
-title: List of botanical genera in our database
+pagetitle: List of botanical genera in our database
 url: /en/flowers/genus
 ---
-This page lists the genera of all the plants entered in the database.
+This page lists the botanical genera of all the plants entered in the database.
 Clicking on an individual genus will produce a thumbnails display of all plants in that genus.